fpdevil/rise_of_machines/ErrorAnalysis.md

 ## Regularization

+One of the main problems in machine learning is how to make an algorithm to perform well not only on the training data, but also equally well on newer inputs and test data.There are many strategies designed to counter the test error, possibly by increasing the training error.
+Such strategies are collectively called as *Regularization*.
+The goal of _regularization_ is to train models which generalize well on unseen data by preventing the algorithm from overfitting the training dataset.

+Below is an excerpt from the book (Deep Learning)[http://www.deeplearningbook.org/]

+> Regularization is any modification we make to a learning algorithm that is intended to reduce its generalization error but not its training error.

-_Regularization_ is a technique which is used to solve the overfitting problem of the machine learning models.
-Generally, a good model does not give more weight to a particular feature.
-The weights are evenly distributed, which can be achieved using `Regularization`.
+Generally, a good model does not give more weight to any particular feature and the weights are evenly distributed, which can be achieved using `Regularization`.
 Essentially regularization reduces the variance by injecting `bias` into the model and telling it not to become too complex.

 There are two types of common regularization techniques as follows: